appsmithorg/appsmith-docs/website/docs/workflows/tutorials/set-up-webhook-workflow.md

 # Lesson 1 - Set up Webhook Workflow

 Appsmith Workflows allow you to automate processes, bringing efficiency and connectivity to your applications.
-This tutorial takes you through the process of setting up a Webhook workflow and integrating it with your Appsmith app.
+This tutorial takes you through the process of setting up a Webhook workflow, integrating it with your Appsmith app, and triggering the workflow execution from your Appsmith app.

 By the end of this lesson, you will learn how to: